Want to be a part of the success?

 Can I tutor in my relative’s classroom (ex: grandson)?

-Because of confidentiality concerns, we do not allow tutors to tutor in classrooms of their relatives.
+Because of confidentiality concerns, we do not allow tutors to tutor in the classrooms of their relatives.

 How long is the training?

 Though we try to make the program easy for the tutors and the teachers, it is also a structured program that works to suit the needs of struggling readers and their individual needs.
-The Community Initiatives Associate usually meets individually with each tutor prior to the group training.
+The Community Service Manager usually meets individually with each tutor prior to the group training.
 The training has been created by a reading specialist and usually lasts approximately an hour and a half.

 Does the tutoring time change?